 The OTS was set up in 2010 and made a permanent independent office of HM Treasury on 21 July 2015.
-It will be placed on a statutory basis in the 2016 Finance Act.
+It is being placed on a statutory basis in Finance Bill 2016.

 The OTS board is led by an independent Chair and Tax Director, and has up to six further members, supported by a secretariat of civil servants and private sector secondees.